Caetanods/Dipsadidae_color_evolution/README.md

 ![alt text](parameter_estimates.png)

 R code for the article "Daniel S. Caetano, Laura R.V.
 Alencar, Paulo Passos, Marcio Martins, Felipe G. Grazziotin, & Hussam Zaher.
-The colors of deception: Evolution of warning signals in Neotropical snakes (Colubroidea: Dipsadidae)" To be submitted to Evolution.
+Contrasting color patterns have no detectable effect on the diversification of Neotropical snakes (Colubroidea: Dipsadidae)" To be submitted to Evolution.

 Here are all the data and scripts necessary to reproduce all the analyses and figures.
 Each script is self explanatory.
 However the following order is recommended for a better understanding of the steps applied to the analyses.